 GUNITING / SHOTCRETING

 Slopes that have been stabilized through the use of soil nails, ground anchors or other ERSS are usually placed with BRC wire mesh followed by a final layer of gunite to enhance surface protection.
 In the construction phase, guniting is also used for stabilisation to temporary cut, earth retaining system and even used as the lining in tunnel construction and strengthening/protection measures for rehabilitation work.

 Guniting, also commonly known as shotcreting is a process where a fresh mix of cement is sprayed onto them the treatment area to form a strong cement layer (with or without BRC wire mesh or rebars) after hardening.
-The gunite takes the form of the structure despite the irregularities on the surface thus increases the surface retention and provides surface protection against erosion and shallow slip failure.
+The gunite takes form of the structure despite the irregularities on the surface, thus increases the surface retention and provides surface protection against erosion and shallow slip failure.
 The end product of guniting is to let the treated surfaces obtain high strength and low permeability.

 The versatility of guniting has brought about many advantages in the construction phase.
 The preparation of cement mix and process of guniting are relatively fast and these save time in the construction work.
 In the guniting process, the handler sprays the guniting mix through a nozzle on the treated surfaces repeatedly a cement layer of at least 150mm to 200mm thick is formed.
 As compared to concrete, guniting is relatively faster, more economical and less labour intensive.

-One of the major advantages of guniting is over concrete is that guniting can takes the shape of curved and folded sections, regardless of the profile of the treated area in both the horizontal and vertical directions.
+One of the major advantages of guniting over concrete is that guniting can takes the shape of curved and folded sections, regardless of the profile of the treated area in both the horizontal and vertical directions.

-Besides being able to take the shape of the treated area, the wetness and dryness of the guniting could be adjusted to suit the workability and other requirements.
+Besides being able to take the shape of the treated area, the wetness and dryness of the guniting could also be adjusted to suit the workability and other requirements.

 Applications of guniting: